durka/vlc-matlab/README.md

 - Matlab (tested on versions 2014a and 2014b)
 - VLC (tested using version 2.1.5)
+    - *vlc-matlab has been tested NOT to work on newer versions, notably VLC 2.2.1.
+If in doubt, downgrade to 2.1.5!* Old versions available [here](http://download.videolan.org/pub/videolan/vlc/).

 # What can the wrapper do?
 The functionality is very limited.
 You can get a handle to a VLC object.
 Armed with this handle, you can open a video file (which returns another handle to the media).
 A window is automatically created.
 With the media handle you can get basic information (frame rate and length), play and pause the media, seek to a specific point, or query the current position.